- Event Calendar

-There are plenty of green spaces to unwind Downtown
+There are plenty of green spaces to unwind in Downtown Bangor!

-Parks and Open Space- There are a number of parks Downtown; Davenport Park, Gomez Park, Norumbega Parkway, Pickering Square, Pierce Park, The Waterfront and West Market Square are the official parks of downtown.
+There are a number of parks downtown.
+Davenport Park, Gomez Park, Norumbega Parkway, Pickering Square, Pierce Park, the Waterfront and West Market Square are the official parks of downtown.
 All can be viewed on our map of Downtown.

-Gomez Park: Located on Broad Street.
-Amenities: green space, waterfront and memorial to Estavan Gomez, a Portuguese mariner who had sailed as a captain in Magellan’s round-the-world fleet, sailed the Spanish caravel La Anunciada up the Penobscot to the future site of Bangor in 1525 under a commission from King Charles V of Spain to find the legendary northwest passage to the Orient.
+Located on Broad Street.
+Amenities: green space, waterfront views and a memorial to Estavan Gomez, a Portuguese mariner who had sailed as a captain in Magellan’s round-the-world fleet.
+Gomez sailed the Spanish caravel La Anunciada up the Penobscot to the future site of Bangor in 1525 under a commission from King Charles V of Spain to find the legendary northwest passage to the Orient.

-Kenduskeag Stream Park: Located off Harlow St./Valley Ave.
-Amenities; benches, covered picnic tables, walking trail, scenic views, parking.
+Located off Harlow St./Valley Ave.
+Amenities: benches, covered picnic tables, walking trail, scenic views, parking.
 The Kenduskeag Stream Canoe Race can been seen here each April.

-Norumbega Parkway: Located off Franklin/Central/State Streets; Parkway separating the Kenduskeag Stream.
+Located off Franklin/Central/State Streets, parkway separating the Kenduskeag Stream.
 Amenities: benches, public art, garden.
 Features statues of Lady Victory (WWI Memorial) and Hannibal Hamlin (15th Vice President of United States) by Brewer native Charles Tefft.

-Pickering Square: Located on Broad Street (next to parking garage).
-Amenities: Brick open space, stage, fountain, benches, large shade trees, parking.
+Located on Broad Street (next to parking garage).
+Amenities: brick open space, stage, fountain, benches, large shade trees, parking.
 Home to several summer events in Downtown Bangor.

-Pierce Park: Located on Harlow Street (next to the Bangor Public Library).
-Amenities: picnic tables, seating and memorial to Maine's colorful river log drivers in a bronze statue executed by Charles Tefft.
-A gift to the city from the late Luther H. Pierce.
+Located on Harlow Street (next to the Bangor Public Library).
+Amenities: picnic tables, seating and memorial to Maine's colorful river log drivers in a bronze statue executed by Charles Tefft, a gift to the City from the late Luther H. Pierce.

-off Dutton OR Buck Street.
-Amenities: Bangor State Fair, harness racing Bangor Auditorium and Bangor Civic Center.
+Located off Dutton and Buck Street.
+Amenities: Bangor State Fair, harness racing and the Cross Insurance Center.